Jaimeman84/promptfoo-cicd/README.md

 The script will:
 - Create necessary directories
-- Install promptfoo if not already installed
+- Install dependencies from package.json
 - Verify your API key is set
 - Run the evaluation